arrow

 What are the University of Leeds’ entry requirements — and my chances of getting in?

-Courses ask for between BBB up to A*AA.
-Contextual offers reduce entry requirements by up to two grades, which benefited approximately a quarter of entrants in 2023.
-To be eligible, applicants must come from deprived postcodes (qualifying them for a one-grade reduction) or have completed the university’s access scheme (undercutting their offer by two A-level grades).
-Clearing accounted for 2.3 per cent of first-year students in 2023.
+Courses ask for grades from A*AA to CDD.
+Contextual offers reduce entry requirements by up to two grades, taken up by a fifth of entrants in 2024.
+To be eligible, applicants must come from deprived postcodes or have completed the university’s access scheme.
+Just over 10 per cent of nearly 8,500 new students were accepted through clearing.

 What are the graduate prospects?